Pyotr Lomako: Second World War

 As an industrial Narkom, Lomako played an important role in maintaining Soviet industry after the outbreak of war in 1941.
 In particular, he was responsible for managing the mass evacuation of Soviet industry to the Ural mountains region.

 Post-War

-Following the Second World War, Lomako remained Narkom and subsequently Minister for Nonferrous Metallurgy until 1948.
+Following the Second World War, Lomako remained Narkom and subsequently Minister of Non-Ferrous Metallurgy until 1948.
 Between 1948 and 1950, he served as Deputy Minister for the Iron and Steel Industry.
 He was returned to original portfolio as a Minister in 1950, and then made Deputy Minister for Iron and Steel once again in 1951, before serving for a third time as Minister for Nonferrous Metallurgy between 1954 and 1957.

 In 1957 Lomako left Sovmin, becoming Chairman of the Krasnoyarsk People's Economic Council (Sovnarkhoz), a position he held until 1961.

 Party career

 Lomako was a candidate member of the Central Committee of the CPSU at the 19th and 20th Congresses of the CPSU.
 At the 22nd Congress of the CPSU in 1961, he was elected as a member, and became Vice-President of the RSFSR Bureau of the Committee, where he served until 1962.

 Lomako was deselected from the Central Committee at the 25th Party Congress in 1976.